 On-page SEO basically refers to the optimisation of various parameters ON your website pages to make it more interactive and user-friendly not just to the search engines but to people browsing it as well.

 This article is part of our series of articles on Search Engine Optimisation (SEO) where we’ve also wrote how you can get how to Get SEO Clients and10 Off-page SEO Techniques that you can use right now

 There are 4 factors that comes under the scope of On-page SEO:

 # 1 Keyword Optimisation

-Come up with a list of keywords that have high search volume less competition and are relevant to client’s business using a keyword planner.
+Come up with a list of keywords that have high search volume, low keyword difficulty.

-Once you insert those keywords at pages of the website that you want to get ranked, build backlinks on these keywords from other sites to yours.
+Once you’ve inserted these keywords in the pages of the website that you wish to rank for, build backlinks on these keywords from other sites to yours.
 You may also get infographics and submit in directories and blogs with your backlink.

 Your site’s content needs to be optimized in such a way that it can suit both search engines & your readers.
 Important elements of Keyword Optimization:

 Research: Do a proper research before you decide on your keywords.
 There are plenty of free tools out there that can help you to do keyword research.
 Some of my personal favorites are: SEObook Keyword Suggestion tool, Google Adwords Keyword planner Tool & Overture Keyword Tool.

 Keyword Density: Try to have a moderate keyword density so that it can help the search engine to determine that your page is indeed related & relevant to the keyword that you are targeting.